AMR-Visualizer/AMRDataVisualizer/Documentation/trends.md

 ## 🧰 Data Filters<a name="data-filters"></a>

-Customize the antibiogram using the **Filters** panel (click the *pencil* icon ✏️ in the top right corner of the panel to add/remove fields).
+Customize the time series plot using the **Filters** panel (click the *pencil* icon ✏️ in the top right corner of the panel to add/remove fields).

 | Default Filter          | Purpose                                                      |
 |-------------------------|--------------------------------------------------------------|